tagtogorg/tagtog-doc/webeditor.md

           <td>Pre-selection</td>
           <td><p>Equal entities that are annotated <strong>upon manual annotation</strong>.
 E.g. if you annotate <code>HER2</code> as Entity Type <code>Gene</code>, all occurrences of the string "HER2" will be annotated as Entity Type <code>Gene</code>.
 Pre-selections are visualized with a yellow border and the background color of the Entity Type.
 If you click on one of these pre-annotations, the pre-annotation will turn into a regular annotation.</p>
           {% include image.html name="editor-pre-selection2.PNG" width="250"%}
-          <p>In addition, if you add/remove a normalization for this entity, this change will propagate to all pre-annotated occurrences.</p>
+          <p>In addition, if you add/remove a normalization or entity label for this entity, this change will propagate to all pre-annotated occurrences.</p>
           </td>
         </tr>
         <tr>